Liam-Deacon/phaseshifts/README.md

 For a general overview of the project or for the latest production release, please look [here](https://pypi.python.org/pypi)

+A list of current issues and enhancement proposals can be found at: https://bitbucket.org/Liam_Deacon/phaseshifts/issues?status=new&status=open

 ### Who do I talk to? ###

 * Liam Deacon <liam.deacon@diamond.ac.uk> for general information and help with this project.